-- You should be entitled to a statutory redundancy payment if you’ve worked for the company continuously for two years either as a staff member or on a fixed term contract of at least two years.
+You should be entitled to a statutory redundancy payment if you’ve worked for the company continuously for two years.
+This can be either as a staff member or on a fixed term contract of at least two years.

-- You don’t have to pay tax or National Insurance on your redundancy payments if they’re below £30,000, but you do have to pay tax and NI on unpaid wages or bonus payment.
+- You don’t have to pay tax or National Insurance on your redundancy payments if they’re below £30,000, but you do have to pay tax and NI on unpaid wages or bonus payments.

 - The maximum statutory redundancy pay you’re allowed to get is £479 a week (in tax year 2016-17), or £14,370 a year.